DTJF/cmakefbc/_Install.md

 ## Step 1 Preparation  {#SubSecStep1}

-In the just unpacked package root directory, load the file `CMakeLists.txt` in to an editor, and comment the following lines
+In the fresh unpacked package root directory, load the file `CMakeLists.txt` in to an editor, and comment the following lines

 ~~~{.cmake}